bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 But even as visual comparison tools, ECDFs are just as performant as histograms, if not more so.

 Take, for example, data about people's heights and genders from a [dataset of all athletes from the 2016 Rio de Janeiro Olympics, hosted on Kaggle](https://www.kaggle.com/datasets/rio2016/olympic-games).
-In particular, let's see how heights compare across Male and Female sexes:
+In particular, let's see how heights compare across Male and Female sexes, using [Seaborn's four different methods for comparing two histograms](https://seaborn.pydata.org/generated/seaborn.histplot.html):

 ```python
 # Import and load.